sabeehtaqi/projects/leenoah1/README.md

 ## To Do

-For each steps, create a separate gist/block -- link to these in your repo's README.md
+For each step, create a separate gist/block -- link to these in your repo's README.md

 1. Plot GeoJSON -- put it in a gist and link to it from your repo's README.md
 2. Plot GeoJSON on top of the slippy map (zoomable map tiles) from the Class 12 demo